aacanakin/glim/roadmap.md

     + command line functions to create extension
     + command line functions to publish extension config (that one may be tricky)
     + extensions should be able to have commands (such as job producing/consuming, message queue stuff)
+    + command line functions to create extensions
 - facades
     + should be more extensible
     + use `(*args, **kwargs)` in booting
     + facades should be registered not booted
     + accessor property for facades to hold instances with different names
     + support for w/ w/out configuration
-- command layer implementation
-    + custom commands
-    + after run function, all of the framework components should be accessible but web server
-    + command line functions to create extensions
 - exception handling
     + more verbose errors
     + custom exceptions to specify the errors